Parking on Campus

 In certain cases, such as shift workers there will be a shift permit paid for and retained by the department, in recognition of the lower frequency of public transport provision during certain times of day.

 An essential user is a member of staff whose duties require extensive offsite travel, that is, virtually every day.
-Nomination as an essential user will be contingent upon verifiable data supplied by the departments and on request of manager.
-Essential user permits are charged at £100 which cost will be borne by the user’s department.
+Nomination as an essential user will be contingent upon verifiable data supplied by the departments and on request of the head of department/unit.
+Essential user permits are charged at £100 which will be charged to the user’s department.

 How to Apply